hltcoe/cadet/cadet-broker/README.md

 Broker Library
 =======================
-Includes common components need in the Cadet servlets and tools.
+Includes common components need in the CADET servlets and tools.

 To include the broker library in your maven project, add it to your dependencies: